cfillion/middle_squid/README.md

 **Dependencies:**

-- Squid 3.5 or newer
+- Squid version 3.4 or newer
-- Ruby 2.1 or newer
+- Ruby version 2.1 or newer

 ### Step 1: Set a home folder for user 'proxy'